codewithjaspreet/codewithjaspreet/README.md

 - 🏆  Solved 300+ Questions on Leetcode

-- 🏆  Institute Rank <= 38 among 1000+ collegeMates on Geeksforgeeks
+- 🏆  Institute Rank <= 38 among 1000+ CollegeMates on Geeksforgeeks

 - 📫 How to reach me **jaspreetsodhi02@gmail.com**